Marriam-Tahir/Predict_ADR_Using_ML/README.md

  data/
- ──> (Contains subsets of preprocessed FDA FAERS datasets and JSON files)
+ ──> (Contains subsets of preprocessed FDA FAERS datasets and JSON files) ──> Keep these files in root directory

  Predict ADR using ML.ipynb